irfanahmad2000/LinuxAssignment/README.md

 irfan@irfan-HP-Laptop-15s-fq4xxx:~$

-Remove "john_doe" from the "users" group and add them to the "development_team" group.
+(19)Remove "john_doe" from the "users" group and add them to the "development_team" group.
 Confirm the changes.
 ----------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ sudo deluser john_doe users
 /usr/sbin/deluser: You may not remove the user from their primary group.